Oberon home to Australia’s largest rooftop Solar PV system

 Borg has once more implemented an unrivalled sustainability initiative, working closer towards Australia’s low emissions goal and assisting in creating a circular economy.

 Installed at the Borg-owned Australian Panels facility in Oberon, the 10 MW rooftop solar system is Australia’s largest rooftop solar system.
-It comprises over 27,000 panels which covers an area of 8 football fields (8 ha) that can supply up to one-third of the site’s power requirement.
+It comprises over 27,000 panels which covers an area of 8 football fields (8 ha).

 This project was delivered in two-stages by Newcastle-based EPC provider Earthconnect, finalising the two-year endeavour and boosting generation capacity to 10MWdc at the beginning of 2022.
 The first stage, 2 MW system consisted of 6,000 solar panel and 28 x 50 kW inverters.
 The second stage, 8 MW comprised of 21,000 panels that is spread across 45 km’s of mounting rail coupled with 53 x 110 kW inverters.
 The rooftop solar system is expected to generate 14 GWh of clean energy annually, helping to reduce carbon emissions by up to 15,000 tonnes.